TestProjects-Sigma/music_indexer/README.md

 2. Click "Index Files" to scan and index your music collection.
    - Use the "Extract Audio Metadata" checkbox to toggle between fast and complete indexing
 3. Adjust search settings like similarity threshold as needed.
+4. Choose your preferred theme in the Appearance section.

 ### Searching Music